meteor/meteor/packages/stellar/README.md

 Stellar
 =======

-Just a test at the moment, it should help you build more advanced Meteor apps faster.
+Simple MVC for Meteor, it should help you build more advanced Meteor apps faster.
+Current version: 0.2.1

 To use
 ------